Friday Night Legends

-Kicking team places the ball on its 40 yard line, rolls the dice, and reads the kick yardage from the Kickoff column on X-Sheet 1.
+Kicking team places the ball on its 40 yard line, rolls the dice, and reads the kick yardage from the Kickoff column on X-Sheet 3.
 The number there is where the receiving team catches the ball.
-The receiving team now rolls the dice and reads the kickoff return yardage from the Kickoff Return column on the X-Sheet 1.
-That coach then moves the ball this distance back upfield.
+The receiving team now rolls the dice and reads the kickoff return yardage from the Kickoff Return column on the X-Sheet 3.
+That coach then moves the ball this distance back up-field.

 PLAY OF THE GAME

 Watch How to play video

 Each player (coach) secretly chooses an offensive play or defensive play as appropriate.
 When both coaches are ready, they both lay their play cards down so the other coach can see what was played.
 The offensive coach rolls a d24 to determine which play result to use and a d20 to check if there is a penalty out of bounds play or something special happened.
 The defensive coach will roll a d12 to determine which defensive play to use.
 Each coach will find the result of the play on their team sheet and compare to find out what happened on that play.

 The d24 roll shows which offensive play is used.
 (Example: if the coach choose Inside Run, and the roll is a 13, they look at the Inside Run 13 on their team chart.) and then check the column of the defense that was played.
 The result of that cell is how the offense did that play.
 If the die roll results in a play that has already been used or the team doesn’t have a play that matches that number, the next play oof that type is used starting at the top of the teams chart.